 The answer: Few.

-You need to be up in the blimp for the big picture most of the time, not down in minutia which could allow you to miss the trends.
+You must see the big picture as much as possible and not waste time in minutia, which could allow you to miss the trends.

 One final suggestion I make is to share the last five reports with your crew on a regular basis.